100% SATISFACTION GUARANTEE

 - Alice Nielsen (1870-1943), American Broadway performer and operatic soprano

-- Holger Bech Nielsen (b.
-1941), Danish theoretical physicist, professor at the University of Copenhagen
+- Kai Nielsen (b.
+1926), Danish-born, Canada-based professor of philosophy at the University of Calgary

 - Descendants of Hans Jorgen Thomsen and Ane Kjerstine Ditlevsen of Kjes, Denmark by Frances Hansen Ehrig.